 Through a constant pursuit of quality and technical innovation, Jan De Nul Group has a very modern and well-balanced marine fleet for all stages involved in the seabed preparation, wind farm installation and ballasting of the structure, as well as in cable and umbilical installation.

-The company owns three Offshore Jack-Up Installation Vessels, of which one is still under construction.
-These jack-up vessels Voltaire, Vole au vent and Taillevent are especially built to install offshore wind farms.
+The company owns three Offshore Jack-Up Installation Vessels and one Heavy Lift Vessel for floating installation.
+Two of them are still under construction.
+These offshore installation vessels Voltaire, Vole au vent, Taillevent and Les Alizés are especially built to install offshore wind farms.
 Their large cargo deck space and payload, and the lifting capacity of their on-board cranes enable swift and safe installation of the heaviest foundations and other components of offshore wind parks.

-The Vole au vent and the Taillevent are both 140 metres long.
-The Vole au vent is equipped with a 1,500 tonnes crane and four spuds to lift itself above the sea level for stable working conditions.
-She can install all kinds of foundations, as well as the latest generation of wind turbines, in water depths up to 50 metre.
-The Taillevent has a 1,000 tonnes crane, six spuds and a maximum working depth up to 40 metre.
+The Vole au vent and the Taillevent are both 140m long.
+The Vole au vent is equipped with a 1,500t crane and four spuds to lift itself above the sea level for stable working conditions.
+She can install all kinds of foundations, as well as the latest generation of wind turbines, in water depths up to 50m.
+The Taillevent has a 1,000t crane, six spuds and a maximum working depth up to 40m.

 The Group also disposes of versatile and most efficient multipurpose vessels and in-house designed trenching tools to overcome unnavigable tidal areas.
 Thanks to their versatility, these vessels can be deployed on a variety of projects: installing subsea cables, trench dredging and subsea rock installation, which definitely makes those vessels unique.
 This allows Jan De Nul Group to better meet the clients’ requests to have a project executed by one contractor of one vessel and to reduce the mobilisation costs for its clients.